Enter your search query here. You can use keywords or phrases to find content.

 Unpaid super amounted to $3.4 billion in the 2019-20 financial year, according to ATO estimates.
 Payday super aims to make it easier for your employees to track the super contributions you make to their super fund.
 This is especially important for low-income workers and those relying on insecure work, many of whom are women.

-Government analysis found that under the proposed new rules, a 25-year-old worker on the median income who currently receives their super quarterly and wages fortnightly could be about $6,000 or 1.5% better off when they retire.
+Government analysis found that under the proposed new rules, a 25-year-old worker on the median income who currently receives their super quarterly and wages fortnightly could be about $6,000 or 1.5% better off when they retire1.

 The government will provide the ATO with additional resourcing to help it detect and address unpaid super cases sooner.
 The change may also mean the ATO can act earlier when an unpaid super complaint is lodged.